Large Banks and Systemic Risk: Insights from a Mean-Field Game Model: Introduction

+To account for the presence of a large bank, we redefine the market state as a linear combination of the major bank's log-monetary reserves and the average log-monetary reserves of the small banks.
+The weights assigned to this combination reflect the relative influence of the large bank and the collective influence of the small banks operating in the market.
+We investigate the contribution of the large bank to both individual and systemic default probabilities by considering three cases: (i) absence of a large bank in the interbank market, (ii) presence of a large bank without default, and (iii) presence of a large bank with default.
+Although calculating default probabilities and analyzing individual interbank trading data present mathematical challenges and data limitations, we utilize Monte Carlo simulations to compute these probabilities under various scenarios.

-Our results provide important insights into the role played by large banks and network structure in the stability of the financial system.
+Our results provide important insights into the role played by large banks in the stability of the financial system.
 Our findings indicate that bank size matters, with large banks contributing positively to system stability as long as they are not too big.
 Large banks provide stability through their ability to allow smaller banks to better coordinate, but they also generate significant negative spillovers in the event of a default, which can dramatically increase systemic risk and offset their positive effect on the system.
-Additionally, we demonstrate that large banks exacerbate the countervailing effects of the interbank market as providing both stability and increased rare systemic event risk as banks rely more on it.
-Our results further indicate that these effects are not only exacerbated by the presence of a large bank, but also by its size, and the speed of interbank trading.
+Additionally, we demonstrate that large banks amplify the dual effects of the interbank market: providing both stability and an increased risk of rare systemic events as banks become more reliant on it.
+Our results further indicate that these effects are not only exacerbated by the presence of a large bank, but also by its size and its speed of interbank trading.